NovaQuill1/BookLizard/README.md

 ---- Controls ----

 ← / → — Turn pages

 ESC — Open menu

-TAB — Switch between Book Selector and Theme Selector Number Keys — Select book or theme
+TAB — Switch between Book Selector and Theme Selector

+Number Keys — Select book or theme

 ---- ⚠️ Security Notice ⚠️ ----

-Because Book Lizard is not distributed through the App Store, On first launch you may see:
+Because Book Lizard is not distributed through the App Store, on first launch you may see:

 “BookLizard can’t be opened because it is from an unidentified developer.”

 To open:

 1. Right-click BookLizard.app
 2. Select Open
 3. Click Open again